-Age of onset of Rumination Disorder: -------------------------------------- ---

-Additional RD Severity Items:

-98. Over the past month, have you tried not to eat with other people (for example, have you eaten before you saw other people) because you were worried that food would come back into your mouth?

-- 0 No psychosocial impairment - 1 - - 2 Mild psychosocial impairment (e.g., endures social eating situations with distress) - 3 - - 4 Marked psychosocial impairment (e.g., avoids some social eating situations) - 5 - - 6 Extreme psychosocial impairment (e.g., avoids all social eating situations) - 99.
-Over the past month, has bringing food back into your mouth caused any problems for you at home, school, or with your family/friends?
-Have you had to do anything special to hide the food coming back up from other people?

-Note: Examples include experiencing bullying, teasing or name calling, contributing to relationship difficulties, inability to eat with others, attempts to avoid detection of rumination such as turning head away, covering mouth, or walking away from others etc.

-- 0 No psychosocial impairment - 1 - - 2 Mild psychosocial impairment (e.g., endures social situations with distress) - 3 - - 4 Marked psychosocial impairment (e.g., avoids some social situations, friends frequently teasing about smell of vomit) - 5 - - 6 Extreme psychosocial impairment (e.g., avoids all social situations, does not spend time with friends due to fear of rejection based on regurgitation behaviour) - 100.
-Over the past month, have you had any medical problems from bringing food back up into your mouth, for example problems with your teeth, a burning feeling in your chest or have you got thinner?

-- 0 No medical problems
+Age of onset of Rumination Disorder: Additional RD Severity Items: 98.
+Over the past month, have you avoided eating with other people (or eating just before you might see other people) because you were worried that food would come back up into your mouth?
+Rating: 0 - No psychosocial impairment 1 - 2 - Mild psychosocial impairment (e.g., endures social eating situations with distress)3 - 4 - Marked psychosocial impairment (e.g., avoids some social eating situations)5 - 6 - Extreme psychosocial impairment (e.g., avoids all social eating situations) 99.
+Over the past month, has bringing food back up into your mouth caused any serious problems for you at home, at school/work, or with your family/friends?
+Have you had to do anything special to hide your regurgitations from other people?
+Note: Examples include experiencing bullying, teasing or name calling, contributing to relationship difficulties, inability to eat with others, attempts to avoid detection of rumination such as turning head away, covering mouth, or walking away from others etc. Rating: 0 - No psychosocial impairment 1 - 2 - Mild psychosocial impairment (e.g., endures social situations with distress) 3 - 4 - Marked psychosocial impairment (e.g., avoids some social situations, friends frequently teasing about smell of vomit) $5$ - 6 - Extreme psychosocial impairment (e.g., avoids all social situations, does not spend time with friends due to fear of rejection based on regurgitation behaviour) 100.
+Over the past month, have you experienced any medical problems from bringing food back up into your mouth (examples include heartburn, dental cavities, weight loss, etc.)?
+Rating: 0 - No medical problems 1 - 2 - One mild medical problem (e.g., possibly related dental cavities or mild heartburn) 3 - 3 - 4 - One moderate medical problem or multiple mild medical problems (e.g., moderate weight-loss or heartburn requiring additional medical attention or medication) 5 - 6 - At least one severe medical problem (e.g., severe weight loss or several obviously related dental cavities requiring dental treatment)

-- 1 -

-- 2 One mild medical problem (e.g., possibly related dental cavities or mild heartburn)

-- 3 -

-- 4 One moderate medical problem or multiple mild medical problems (e.g., moderate weight-loss or heartburn requiring additional medical attention or medication)

-- 5

-- 6 At least one severe medical problem (e.g., severe weight loss or several obviously

-related dental cavities requiring dental treatment)